Filip22022/My-Mind/content/PublicNotes/Vue Events.md

 To be treated as method handler need to be in one of the forms `foo`, `foo.bar` or `foo['bar']`.
 As `foo()` would be treated as an inline handler

+Emitted arguments will be passed to method handlers as function arguments.

 ### Calling Methods in Inline Handlers

 Methods can also be called in an inline handler, allowing us to pass custom arguments instead of native events